Benedikt05/BetterAltay/README.md

 ### ✨ Features

-- **Extended Compatibility**: Supports the latest Minecraft Bedrock Edition v1.21.30.
+- **Extended Compatibility**: Supports the latest Minecraft Bedrock Edition.
 - **Highly Optimized**: Performance improvements over the original Altay.
 - **Feature-Rich**: Includes new features and bug fixes not present in the original Altay.
 - **Plugin Availability**: High availability of plugins (API3) developed by the community.